HELL IN HEAVEN? HEAVEN IN HELL? (A-3)

 It was a custom in ancient times to erase the names in a city’s register of those who had died, even those with criminal convictions.
 Or in the case of the churches, to erase the names from their registers of those who fell away, had committed crimes, got excommunicated, etc.

-From His viewpoint, looking at church fellowships (such as the Sardis church of Revelation 3:1-6), God might see that some, who are enrolled as “members” and may even be esteemed as honorable members of a church, had not actually entered the Kingdom; they were not “born again” in spirit.
-(John 3:3,7) They joined a church for mere selfish reasons – political expediency, material gain, social advancement, or whatever it may be.
+From His viewpoint, looking at church fellowships (such as the Sardis church of Revelation 3:1-6), God might see that some, who are enrolled as “members” and may even be esteemed as honorable members of a church, had joined merely for selfish reasons – political expediency, material gain, social advancement, or whatever it may be.

-But they had not entered the Kingdom, were not “born again” in spirit, not “members” of the real Church – “the general assembly and church of the firstborn who are registered in heaven… the spirits of just men made perfect.”
-(John 3:3,7; Hebrews 12:23) As such, they would be no better, maybe even worse, than those members who had committed crimes, were excommunicated, and thus “blotted out” from the church’s registry.
+But they had not entered the Kingdom wholeheartedly; they were not “members” of the real Church – “the general assembly and church of the firstborn who are registered in heaven… the spirits of just men made perfect.”
+(Hebrews 12:23) As such, they were no different from those members who had committed crimes, were excommunicated, and thus “blotted out” from the church’s registry.

-This was the pattern set in the Book of Acts in the example of the apostle Peter’s sentence against Ananias and Saphira who tried to join the Early Church for the wrong reasons.
-Such “members” who, even though by all appearances may be registered and approved members of a church during their earthly lives, are not real members.
-God, who sees the hearts of His creations and does not judge by outward appearance, knows who have come to Him in truth, “registered in heaven”, and those who are just faking it.
+We can take note of the apostle Peter’s sentence against Ananias and Saphira who tried to join the Early Church for the wrong reasons.
+(Acts 5:1-11) Such “members” who, even though by all appearances may be registered and approved members of a church during their earthly lives, are not real members.
+God, who sees the hearts of His creations and does not judge by outward appearance, knows who are living for Him in truth, “registered in heaven”, and those who are not.

 The message to the Sardis church ends with the same “he who overcomes” phrase found in Christ’s messages to all the churches.
 It is a message of encouragement, and in the case of the Sardis church, much needed after the stern admonishment given to them.
-It promises that whoever comes to Christ won’t be “dead”.
-They have been “born of God” and “His seed remains” in them.
-(1John 3:9)
+It promises that whoever are “worthy” and “have not defiled their garments”, the Lord “will not blot out his name from the Book of Life.”
+(Revelation 3:5)

 Leave a Reply